MithiDocs

 Archiving NAS and file server data into Vaultastic Open Store or Deep Store enables organizations to establish secure, centralized, and long-term archival storage.

-Key benefits include:
+Key outcomes include:

 • Long-term cost-optimized retention